 To facilitate this, every time Marco shouts “Marco,” everyone else must call, “Polo” (unless they are under water at the very instant he says it).

 Players continue to answer “Polo” whenever they hear “Marco,” and Marco keeps following the sound of their voices (no peeking!) until he tags one of them.

 The first one tagged becomes the new Marco, and the game continues in like fashion.

 Front flips, back flips, gainers, and dives — our guys love trying to outdo one another on the diving board every summer.
 They really know how to put on a good show!
 The girls jump, too, but aren’t nearly as daring as Dad and the boys — although a couple of summers ago, I did learn to do a fairly decent backflip, thanks to my husband’s expert coaching.

 Be sure to video your kids’ tricks off the diving board at least once a summer.
 They’ll enjoy critiquing their moves at home—seeing themselves in action can help them improve their performance.

 To take it up a notch, float an inflatable swim ring below the board and see how many of the above moves you can do before landing in the center hole.

+Want more ways to encourage your children to be active — not only during the summer, but all year long?
 Then check out my new book, Get Up & Go.
-It is full of fun ideas for getting fit as a family.
+It’s cram-packed with fun ideas for getting fit as a family.